`

 PCSOs have completed some engagement and education in the local schools.

-Officers and PCSOs have increased their visibility in Armthorpe.
+Officers and PCSOs have increased their visibility in Dunscroft

 POP up police stations - where you can come and speak to one of the Doncaster East Neighbourhood Policing Team to raise any concerns or ask for Crime prevention advice will take place at the below locations